Do the balloons arrive inflated? All our balloons are sent out flat not inflated, we sell helium canisters for you to inflate the balloons at home.

-How long will my balloons float with helium: Please see our helium chart
+How long will my balloons float with helium?
+Please see our helium chart

-How much Helium do I need?
+How much helium do I need?
 Please see our helium chart

 What weights will my balloons require?
 Please see our helium chart

 I need a lot of balloons therefore a lot of helium.
 Help!
 We sell disposable helium canisters, these are designed to be used for a small events and parties and have capacities of 8.9 cubic ft (small F30) and 14.9 cubic ft (F50), they are easy to use.
-However if you need helium in larger quantities then you ideally need a Helium Cylinder.
+However if you need helium in larger quantities then we suggest you hire a Helium Cylinder.
 It is very easy to rent these large pre-filled cylinders.
 There are many companies online that will deliver a cylinder to you and then collect when it is finished with.
 This is by far the most cost effective way of filling balloons for larger events.

 Can I take my balloons to a local shop to be filled with helium?
 Yes, we advise you contact your local balloon/party shop firstly to check but most shops will fill balloons bought from elsewhere.
 With latex balloons please ensure you tell whoever fills them what size you need the balloon inflated to as we cannot be responsible for a shop under or over filling your balloons (under filled latex balloons will not float for long and overfilled balloons will burst).